FAQs

 How many Line Devices do I need?
 Which setup are you recommending?

-For an amateur match, two Net Devices and two Line Devices aligned with the baselines are recommended.
+For an amateur match, 2 Net Devices and 2 Line Devices aligned with the baselines are recommended.
 The side lines are well covered by the Net Devices are they are in the same direction of the cameras of the Net Devices.
 The baselines are more difficult for the Net Devices because the cameras are in a perpendicular direction and at a low height.
 Hence, the Line Devices dedicated to the baselines.

 What is the accuracy of In/Out?

 One device is ideal for video and stats but it cannot provide great accuracy.
-To get millimeters accuracy, it's recommended to purchase two Net Devices and two Line Devices.
+To get millimeters accuracy, it's recommended to purchase 2 Net Devices and 2 Line Devices.
 As a comparison, the ITF requires 5mm accuracy for grand slam tournaments and an average ATP/WTA line umpire usually can not do better than three to five centimeters with a high reliability (proven by studies).
 Players (including you - sorry about that) usually do mistakes even higher than 20 centimers.
 Here is an example of Alexander Zverev making a 50-centimeter error in front of him: https://www.youtube.com/watch?v=IxXOPKXskoE

 How long does it take to install the Line Devices?